Milestone 1: Establish the foundation

 In addition, it is essential that enough predominantly male job classes be identified for each pay equity plan.
 This criterion must be met to ensure a comprehensive and robust comparison of compensation across job classes.

-Before you make an application for multiple pay equity plans, please read the Interpretation, Policy and Guideline: Application for multiple pay equity plans to obtain more information about the persons entitled to apply, the factors considered by the Pay Equity Commissioner and the timeline to make an application.
+Before you make an application for multiple pay equity plans, please read the Interpretations, Policies and Guidelines on Multiple Plans to obtain more information about the persons entitled to apply, the factors considered by the Pay Equity Commissioner and the timeline to make an application.

 If you wish to file an application, visit the How We Help section to learn about the process to make an authorization request and access the Request for Information form.